GNU Readline: Choice of the GPL as GNU Readline's license

 GNU Readline is notable for being a free software library which is licensed under the GNU General Public License (GPL).
 Free software libraries are far more often licensed under the GNU Lesser General Public License (LGPL), for example, the GNU C Library, GNU gettext and FLTK.
-A developer of an application who chooses to link to an LGPL licensed library can use any license for the application.
-But linking to a GPL licensed library such as Readline requires the entire combined resulting application to be licensed under the GPL when distributed, to comply with section 5 of the GPL.
+A developer of an application who chooses to link to an LGPLv3 licensed library can use any license that does not: "restrict modification of the portions of the Library contained in the Combined Work and reverse engineering for debugging such modifications".
+But linking to a GPLv3 licensed library such as Readline requires the entire combined resulting application to be licensed under the GPLv3 when distributed, to comply with section 5 of the GPL.

 This licensing was chosen by the FSF on the hopes that it would encourage software to switch to the GPL.
 An important example of an application changing its licensing to comply with the copyleft conditions of GNU Readline is CLISP, an implementation of Common Lisp.
 Originally released in 1987, it changed to the GPL license in 1992, after an email exchange between one of CLISP's original authors, Bruno Haible, and Richard Stallman, in which Stallman argued that the linking of readline in CLISP meant that Haible was required to re-license CLISP under the GPL if he wished to distribute the implementation of CLISP which used readline.

 Another response has been to not use this in some projects, making text input use the primitive Unix terminal driver for editing.